Do you know that Hoya bilobata is known as Queen’s Tears due to its ornated and beautiful leaves which are frequently used in art products?

 8. Rare Pruning

-Pruning will help the plant retain its healthy shape and remove the rugged leaves and stems.
+Pruning will help the plant retain its healthy shape and remove the rugged or diseased leaves and stems.

-Thus, when pruning, use sterilized pruning tools and avoid cutting more than 1/3 portion of the plant.
+Moreover, use sterilized tools when pruning and avoid cutting more than 1/3 of the plant.
 Also, you need not prune your hoya during the wintertime.

 - Firstly, allow the Hoya flowers to fall naturally without cutting and pinching spurs and peduncles.